top of page

 Advantages of a Solid State Battery

-Solid state energy storage offer numerous benefits compared to traditional lithium-ion batteries:
+Solid state energy storage offers numerous benefits compared to traditional lithium-ion technology, making it a promising solution for both electric vehicles and solar energy systems:

-Safety: The solid electrolyte eliminates the risk of leaks and thermal runaway, which are common issues with liquid electrolytes.
+Greater Safety: The solid electrolyte in a solid state battery eliminates the risk of leaks and dramatically reduces the chance of thermal runaway, a major safety concern with liquid-based lithium-ion cells.

 Solid State Energy Storage & EVs

-One of the biggest hurdles for EV adoption has been range anxiety.
-Solid state batteries tackle this issue head-on by providing higher energy density, which reduces battery weight and improves range.
+One of the biggest hurdles for electric vehicle (EV) adoption has been range anxiety.
+Solid state batteries tackle this challenge directly by offering higher energy density, reducing battery weight, and significantly improving driving range.
 For example, Toyota has announced plans for a solid state battery with a 750-mile range.

 Other advantages of solid state energy storage include:

-Full Charging Capability: Unlike a lithium-ion battery, which degrades when charged beyond 80% on DC fast chargers, a solid state battery handle near-full charges without significant wear.
+• Full Charging Capability: Unlike traditional lithium-ion batteries, which degrade when charged beyond 80% using DC fast chargers, a solid state battery can handle near-full charges without significant wear or loss of performance.

-Lighter Vehicles: Reduced battery weight enhances efficiency, handling, and acceleration.
+• Lighter Vehicles: Reduced battery weight enhances vehicle efficiency, handling, and acceleration—critical factors for EV performance and consumer appeal.

-Potential for Aircraft: The lightweight design and high energy capacity make a solid state battery suitable for aviation applications, opening up new possibilities for electric flight.
+• Potential for Aviation: The combination of lightweight design and high energy capacity makes a solid state battery attractive for aviation applications, opening new opportunities for electric aircraft development.

 Major EV Manufacturers & Solid State Battery Technology